OGGM/oggm-edu/docs/mb_simulator.rst

 Getting started with the app
 ----------------------------

-The Mass-Balance simulator is in principle structured in three parts:
+The MB simulator is structured in three parts:

-- under 'Mass Balance 1' and 'Mass Balance 2', individual Mass-Balance models can be defined (with their particular climate configuration and model parameter settings) and explored (up to the monthly contributions).
+- under 'Mass Balance 1' and 'Mass Balance 2', individual MB models can be defined (with their particular climate configuration and model parameter settings) and explored (up to the monthly contributions).
 - under 'Compare mass balances', the two individual Mass-Balance models are compared to each other.

 For an introduction on how to interact with the app and what the individual figures show you should watch the tutorial video below!

 Video tutorial
 ---------------

-Watch this video for an introduction to the app's features and how to use it!

 .. raw:: html